hawatri/HawatriLogs/README.md

-# Hawatri - Personal Blog
+# HawatriLogs - Personal Blog

 A clean, minimal personal blog built with Jekyll and hosted on GitHub Pages.